CristeaTeodorAndrei/CubeSat/README.md

     3. BMP280 Pressure Sensor
     4. Raspberry Pi Camera Module 2
     5. NRF20L01 Wireless Module
-    6. Battery System
+    6. Battery System UPS

 ### Software specs

 OBSW was developed in Python, and the operating system on which the software runs is Raspberian on which some software optimizations have been applied.  <br>
-The project is structured in 3 phases:
+The project is structured in 4 phases:

 - Optimization phase
 - Testing phase
 - OBSW phase
+- Activating Remote Control Phase

 <br>
 Each of these phases has a well-defined objective and must be fulfilled before the final code runs.